All Episodes

 I train on the internet for free, advanced skills.

-We help Our advanced trainees find missing children and in a present case the body of a child that we know was killed.
+We help our advanced trainees find missing children, and in a present case, the body of a child that we know was killed.

-That's the kind of thing that we do in advanced training.
+But we're going to, that's the kind of thing that we do in advanced training.

 Many of those students could have done the same thing I did had they turned their attention to this particular target.